<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3>HTTP POST CSV data (text/plain content-type)</h3>

-<p>When API POST required data in CSV format then you have to specify this content type.
-Below is the example of HTTP POST with CSV data.</p><pre class="crayon-plain-tag">POST https://myserver.com/api/customer
+<p>When a POST request to an API requires CSV data, you have to specify the content type.
+Below is an example of HTTP POST with CSV data.</p><pre class="crayon-plain-tag">POST https://myserver.com/api/customer

 Content-Type: text/plain